tmy-datamesa/tmy-datamesa/README.md

 ### 🌍 Beyond Code

 Technology doesn't exist in a vacuum.
-My interest in **history, philosophy, and anthropology** deeply influences how I approach AI.
+My interest in **psychology, neuroscience, philosophy, and history** deeply influences how I approach AI.
 I focus on building systems that respect human attention and augment reasoning rather than replace it.

 Some of my work and thinking is shared through **[Data Masası](https://www.youtube.com/@DataMasasi)**.